This topic pertains to building Java code with Buck.

 source_only_abi_depsto the rule so that the necessary dependencies will be available, and

-buck fixwill make the change.
-For best results, limit the depth of class hierarchies (this is a best practice for Java design in many cases as well) and avoid splitting them across modules.
+buck fixwill make this change.
+For best results, limit the depth of class hierarchies--which is a best practice for Java design in many cases--and avoid splitting the class hierarchies across modules.

 Only single-type imports: On-demand imports (star imports) and